-We would love you to join our fabulous family here at Langrish Primary!
+We are looking forward to welcoming you to our fabulous family here at Langrish Primary!

 We are looking forward to sharing our school with you all once again now that restrictions have eased.
 Mrs Wright (Headteacher) and Mrs Browne (Early Years Lead) are very keen to show you why Langrish School is such a special place.
 However, unfortunately, we cannot hold tours under current Covid - 19 regulations.
 So in the meantime, take a look at our website and Youtube channel to find out more and then join us for a tour of our school.

-The page will be regularly updated, so keep checking for more news!
+This page will be regularly updated, so keep checking for more news and updates!

 Check out our YouTube Channel!